-Luxury Villas in Provence to rent
+Villas in Provence to rent & what to see

 The region of Provence covers the area of the Mediterranean coast up the Rhône River Valley.
 It corresponds the administrative region of Provence-Alpes-Côte d’Azur, while including the departments of Var, Bouches-du-Rhône, Alpes-de-Haute-Provence, as well as parts of Alpes-Maritimes and Vaucluse.
 The historic city of provence is Marseille.

-Avignon is popular for its papal palace and the broken bridge.
-New Avignon prospers behind its great medieval walls.
+Well known for its Palace of the Popes and the broken bridge Modern Avignon thrives behind its great medieval walls.
 With the growing student population and designer shops.
 The papal palace dominates the old town.

 After more than half a century of rule, the pope decided to move the papacy back to Rome.
 But Avignon had other plans, they made its own rival pope, and for about 40 years there were two popes in two cities in Europe — one in Rome and one in Avignon.

 St. Bénezet Bridge (“Pont d’Avignon”)

 Saint-Bénézet, also known as the Pont d’Avignon, is a famous medieval bridge in the town of Avignon.
 Built between 1171 and 1185, it was strategic — one of only three bridges crossing the great Rhône in the Middle Ages, important to pilgrims, merchants, and armies.
 Pont Saint-Benezet is perhaps famous as the subject of a children’s rhyme, “Sur le Pont D’Avignon” The bridge, which was built during the 12th century, is fallen into ruins.
 While the Bridge was destroyed during the siege of Louis VIII of France for almost 40 years, it was rebuilt in 1234.
-In 1669 flood swept away more of the structure for the last time, Four arches and the gatehouse at the Avignon end of the bridge have survived as seen here with the photo.
+In 1669, floods swept away more of the structure for the last time, four arches and the gatehouse at the Avignon end of the bridge have survived as seen here with the photo.

 Pont du Gard

-other attractions not to miss during your Villa holidays in Provence are; Maison Carrée, once used used as a city hall and church now its a monument.
-Provençal “bullgames” are held in Arles and in neighboring towns.
-Roman Aqueduct of Barbegal, it is said that this mill was able to produce enough flour for each day to feed 12,000 hungry Romans; Fondation Van Gogh: This art foundation is worth a stop for modern-art lovers and Van Gogh fans.
+Other attractions not to miss during your Villa holidays in Provence are Maison Carrée, once used as a city hall and church now its a monument; the roman Aqueduct of Barbegal: it is said that this mill was able to produce enough flour for each day to feed 12,000 hungry Romans; Fondation Van Gogh: This art foundation is worth a stop for modern-art lovers and Van Gogh fans.
 Finally, not to miss is the Côtes du Rhône wine region.
 Well known wine roads of France, travelling through a rustic landscape you will see acres of vineyards with warm stone villages.